ramon-rocha/MonoDevelop.CobraBinding/README.md

     cobraArgs.append(' -include-tests:no')

 This will include contracts and asserts but not the unit tests.
-It is important that tests not be included in the compiled version of addin as performance is significantly degraded otherwise.
+It is important that tests not be included in the compiled version of the addin as performance is significantly degraded otherwise.
 You shouldn't include this modification in your pull request though.
 Enabling contracts in a "production" build would also negatively impact performance.